retroelec/T-HMI-C64/README.md

 After uploading the emulator to the T-HMI development board, the C64 startup screen appears.
 The emulator starts also a BLE (Bluetooth Low Energy) server to receive keystrokes from a client.
-(The needed UUIDs are defined in src/Config.h: SERVICE_UUID and CHARACTERISTIC_UUID.)
-Actually there are two clients available.

-#### Linux client espkb.py

-For linux I wrote a small python script named espkb.py (not working under MS Windows).
-It has to be started in a terminal window.
-It first connects to the BLE server of the ESP32.
-After that it sends keystrokes typed in the terminal window to the emulator.
-Before starting espkb.py you have to set the variable device_address to the mac address of the ESP32.
-(If you did adapt the CHARACTERISTIC_UUID in src/Config.h you also have to set the variable characteristic_uuid in espkb.py accordingly.)
-You need super user access rights to start the espkb.py script.
-To use the script you have to install additional python packages (pygatt, pynput).

-Besides sending "normal" C64 keystrokes, it is also possible to send "commands" to the emulator.
-The following "external commands" are available:

-- f12: toggle between external and c64 mode for f1-f8 (default: c64 mode)
-- f9: set joystick
-- f1: show cpu + chip registers
-- f2: load prg from sdcard
-- f3: show memory
-- f4: send prg to esp by BLE
-- f5: set keyboard joystick
-- f6: reset C64
-- f7: toggle between 'draw each line one after another' and 'draw even and odd lines successively'

-Unfortunatelly the BLE connection is not very stable, keys are transfered slowly and sometimes a keystroke is missed.
-So it is discouraged to use this client.

-#### Android client

 I wrote a simple Android app which emulates a C64 keyboard for the emulator.
 You can either install the app using an Android IDE or directly install the APK file on your Android smartphone.